mozilla/awsboxen/README.rst

     the execution of various commands.
   * Try to read the event stream during creation/teardown, for better feedback on what's happening
-  * Allow pointing to a custom awsboxen.json file, rather than always ready it out of the current directory.
   * `awsboxen info <stack-name> <resource-name>` to get information about particular resources in the stack.
 May be useful for e.g. listing all the instances in an auto-scale group.